PHIL'S FARMS & NURSERY

 ENGLISH LAVENDER (Big TIme Blue) Especially fragrant extra-large edible flowers that are a coloration blend of deeper dark-blues to violet-purples; it often blooms into the fall.
 Compact & bushy, it gets 18-24 inches tall.

-UMPQUA CHIEF NANDINA Growing 5 to 7 feet tall, this Nandina is taller than many types.
+"HEAVENLY BAMBOO" - UMPQUA CHIEF NANDINA Growing 5 to 7 feet tall, this Nandina is taller than many types.
 A row creates a graceful year-round hedge, perfect for a border or for hiding an unsightly fence.
+(It is nicknamed Heavenly Bamboo because of the wispy, graceful foliage, but has no real connection with bamboo.)
 Nandina’s white spring flowers become bright red decorative berries in summer.
 The foliage turns fiery red/purple in the fall and winter.
 Umpqua Chief Nandina is reported to be ‘highly deer and rabbit resistant.’
 The low-maintenance bush grows well in about all soil types and once established it is drought tolerant, providing excellent screening throughout the year.
-Nandina domestica ‘Umpqua Chief’ USDA Zones 6 – 9 $40 Planted in 5 gallon pots,
+Nandina domestica ‘Umpqua Chief’ USDA Zones 6 – 9 SALE $35 (Reg. $40) Planted in 5 gallon pots,

 $10 HARDY HIBISCUS BUSH This bush has eye-catching ruffled flowers in bloom all summer long, up to the first hard frost.
 The lush double-bloomed flowers have subtle variations in hues of blue and soft lilac.
 A row of Hardy Hibiscus bushes creates an effective flowering summer privacy hedge that matures about 8 to 12 feet tall.
 Hardy Hibiscus is remarkably easy to grow, tough, deer resistant and heat/cold tolerant.
 This Hardy Hibiscus variety thrives in the Portland area – all the ones we sell are propagated from a bush that has flourished here on the farm for over a decade.
-Planted in 1 gallon pots, now about 1 foot tall USDA Zones 5 – 9 Hardy to -10˚F
+Planted in 1 gallon pots, now about 1 foot tall.
+Find them in the sales area behind our small gift shop.
+USDA Zones 5 – 9 Hardy to -10˚F